 Zoho Social is a good option for small businesses and social media agencies.
 It offers multiple options price-wise and has a nice set of functionality for managing several brand accounts from one dashboard.

-7. Later — best social media tool for content and social media marketing agencies
+7. Later — social media agency software for content and social media management

 Later started as Instagram-only social media tool, and it shows — the main focus of Later is being visual.
 It’s a straightforward platform that might be a better fit for individuals and creators rather than agencies.
 The content calendar is neat and works great for video and visual social media.